gantsign/gantsign.github.io/_pages/home.md

     excerpt: >
       Replace slow, error prone, manual processes with fast, reliable, version controlled, scriptable processes.
-One of the best things about DevOps is it make it easier to share solutions; GantSign have open sourced our Vagrant built development environment and several Ansible roles used to provision it.
+One of the best things about DevOps is it makes it easier to share solutions; GantSign have open sourced our Vagrant built development environment and several Ansible roles used to provision it.
     url: /opensource#virtual-machine-for-development